yiweisun/Toxic-Comments-Classification-Web-App/README.md

 Suggested Steps to set up the app in a AWS EC2 or Linux.

-1. Set up EC2 instance and connect:
+1. Set up EC2 instance and connect
 * Open an SSH client.
 * Locate your private key file
 * Connect to your instance using its Public DNS